Biography

 She has published peer-reviewed articles in several journals, including Political Theory, Perspectives of Politics, Theory & Event, Contemporary Political Theory, Constellations, Social Philosophy Today, The Good Society, Open Cultural Studies, Philosophy & Social Criticism, The Berlin Journal of Critical Theory, and Radical Philosophy Review.
 She has also contributed several peer-reviewed book chapters to anthologies.

-She lectures about her work around the world.
 In addition, several distinguished grants and fellowships have supported her research, including a Fulbright Fellowship and an APART (Austrian Program for Advanced Research and Technology) Fellowship.

 Dr. Leeb is also a dedicated educator.
 She teaches graduate and undergraduate courses in political theory and philosophy in Washington State University’s Politics, Philosophy, and Public Affairs School.
 She also supervises doctoral candidates in political theory and philosophy.

-She also loves to travel the world and explore new countries and cultures.
+Last, but not least, she also loves to travel the world and explore new countries and cultures.

 HOME